-Unsecured Credit Facility - Omega
+Unsecured Credit Facility

 On January 29, 2016, we entered into the Third Amendment to Credit Agreement (the "Third Amendment to Omega Credit Agreement," as defined below) which amended and restated the existing Credit Agreement, dated June 27, 2014 (as amended and restated pursuant to the First Amendment to Credit Agreement, dated April 1, 2015, the Second Amendment to Credit Agreement, dated August 7, 2015 and the Third Amendment to Omega Credit Agreement, collectively the "Omega Credit Agreement").
-As a result of the amendments, the Omega Credit Facilities (as defined below) now includes a \$1.25 billion senior unsecured revolving credit facility (the "Revolving Credit Facility"), a \$200 million senior unsecured term loan facility (the "Tranche A-1 Term Loan Facility"), a \$200 million senior unsecured incremental term loan facility which was borrowed in 2016 (the "Tranche A-3 Term Loan Facility" and, together with the Revolving Credit Facility, the Tranche A-1 Term Loan Facility and the Tranche A-2 Term Loan Facility, the "Omega Credit Facilities").
-The Tranche A-1 Term Loan Facility, the Tranche A-2 Term Loan Facility and the Tranche A-3 Term Loan Facility may be referred to collectively herein as the "Omega Term Loan Facilities".
+As a result of the amendments, the Omega Credit Facilities (as defined below) now includes a \$1.25 billion senior unsecured revolving credit facility (the "Revolving Credit Facility"), a \$200 million senior unsecured incremental term loan facility (the "Tranche A-2 Term Loan Facility") and a \$350 million senior unsecured incremental term loan facility which was borrowed in 2016 (the "Tranche A-3 Term Loan Facility" and, together with the Revolving Credit Facility, the Tranche A-1 Term Loan Facility and the Tranche A-2 Term Loan Facility, collectively, the "Omega Credit Facilities").
+The Tranche A-1 Term Loan Facility, the Tranche A-2 Term Loan Facility may be referred to collectively herein as the "Omega Term Loan Facilities".